JunK4i/CZ3004/README.md

   Areas for improvement:
     1. Bluetooth has only been tested with a particular tablet, and did not work with the school provided tablet.
 May need to adapt it slightly to work
-    2. The grid is updated at a less than ideal speed.
-This is because notifyDataSetChanged() in the GridRecyclerAdapter is called with every change in game state.
+    2. The grid is updated at a less than ideal speed. notifyDataSetChanged() in the GridRecyclerAdapter is called in every change in game state.
     3. The orientation is fixed to landscape in the manifest file, it is not a orientation dynamic app
     4. Some of the app's layout is hardcoded, meaning it will look weird with different screen sizes.
-The best dpi for our app is fitted for Samsung S8 Tablet
+Our app is fitted for Samsung S8 Tablet
     5. The game timer stops when changing to a different fragment, as the counter is based on the chronometer element which lives on the fragment.
     6. Lack of animation to clearly demonstrate a 90 degree turn.
-The robot "teleports" based on instructions given by algorithm.
-Our algorithm team handled the rounding of exact direction (degrees) and position before passing it to us.
+    7. The robot "teleports" based on instructions given by algorithm.
+Algo handled the rounding of exact degrees and position before passing it to us.